HTTP Stream API

 The HTTP Streaming API is used to continuously consume events via HTTP to be loaded into the Hydrolix platform.
 Event messages are sent via HTTP POST to the /ingest/event API endpoint.

-• Predefined - the event has an already predefined transform loaded into the platform prior to data load.
+• Predefined: the event has a predefined transform loaded into Hydrolix prior to loading data.

-HTTP headers are used to provide information to the system on which table (x-hdx-table ) the data should be loaded into, the content-type (content-type) of the incoming data the and transform (x-hdx-transform - unless using self-described streaming) to prepare and store the data.
+HTTP headers are used to provide information to the system about which table the data should be loaded into, the content-type of the incoming data, authentication information, and the transform used to prepare and store the data.

 👍